ARCTIC: A Dataset for Dexterous Bimanual Hand-Object Manipulation: Baselines and Experiments

-\myparagraph{Model architecture} \refFig{fig:baseline} shows our framework for reconstructing two hands and articulated objects from a single \rgb image.
+\myparagraph{Baselines} We introduce \methodname to estimate the poses of the two hands and the articulated object from \rgb images.
+We benchmark two versions of \methodname: a single-frame model (\methodname-SF), and a model with a recurrent architecture (\methodname-LSTM).
+The LSTM baseline is used to allow a joint reasoning of hand and articulated object motions. \refFig{fig:baseline} summarizes the architecture of \methodname-SF.
 Inspired by Hasson \etal\ccite{Hasson2020photometric,hasson2019obman}, we use an encoder-decoder architecture.
-In particular, the CNN encoder takes in the input image and produces image features $x$.
-The image features are used by the hand decoders to estimate the parameters for the left and right hands, $\Theta_l$ and $\Theta_r$, as well as the translations for the two hands, $T_l$ and $T_r$.
-Similarly, the object decoder predicts the articulated object pose, $\Omega$.
-We use axis-angle as the rotation representation.
-More details of the network can be found in \suppl.
-To estimate the translation for hands and objects ($T_l$, $T_r$, $T_o$), we predict weak-perspective camera parameters $(s, t_x, t_y)$ consisting of the scale $s\in \R$ and translation $(t_x, t_y) \in \R^2$ in pixel space.
-Using a fixed focal length $f$ and image patch width $w$, we then convert the weak-perspective camera to a perspective camera to reconstruct the translation via:
+In particular, the CNN encoder takes in the input image and produces image features $\V{x}$.
+The features are used by the hand decoders to estimate the parameters for the left and right hands, $\V{\Theta}_l$ and $\V{\Theta}_r$, as well as the translations for the two hands, $\V{T}_l$ and $\V{T}_r$.
+Similarly, the object decoder predicts the articulated object pose, $\V{\Omega}$.
+We use axis-angle for rotation and use the weak perspective camera model to estimate the translations\ccite{Boukhayma2019,Kanazawa2018_hmr,Kocabas_PARE_2021,Sarandi20FG,Zhang2019endtoend}.
+The \methodname-LSTM model has the same architecture as \methodname-SF, except that it has an LSTM network to aggregate image features from multiple frames before passing them to the regression heads.
+We train the models with \groundtruth \threeD keypoints, 2D projected keypoints, and the parameters of the hand and the object models.
+We show details of the model and the training procedure in \suppl.

-We do this for each ($T_l$, $T_r$, $T_o$), following previous work on body and hand surface reconstruction \ccite{Boukhayma2019,Kanazawa2018_hmr,Kocabas_PARE_2021,Sarandi20FG,Zhang2019endtoend}.